WalidBourhaleb/First-Python-Project-penalty-analyse/README.md

 # First-Python-Project-penalty-analyse

-This is my first project in pyhton.
+This is my first project in Pyhton.
 The objective is learning to manipulate data in python langage : the differents packages (pandas, matplotlib), cleaning up the datas, get informations from datas.

 I chose to work on a penalty in football file because statistics in sports is the datas i want work with.
 Plus the penalty statistics is easy to understand so it's better to start with it.